-Medical transcription (MT) is defined as “the manual processing of voice reports dictated by physicians and other healthcare professionals into text format.”
-Despite its relatively straight-forward definition, there are a number of pervasive myths that exist about the industry and the hardworking people in it.
+Medical transcription (also known as MT) is defined as the manual processing of voice reports dictated by physicians and other healthcare professionals into text format.
+Despite its relatively straightforward definition, there are a number of pervasive myths that exist about the industry and the hardworking people in it.

 Myth #1) Medical transcription is easy—anyone can do it.